Emik03/Emik.SourceGenerators.Choices/README.md

     }

     /// <summary>
-    /// Creates a new instance of the <see cref="global::Emik.SourceGenerators.Choices.Generated.Tests.Result{TOk, TErr}"/> record struct with the variant <see cref="Ok"/> of type <see cref="TOk"/>.
+    /// Creates a new instance of the <see cref="Emik.SourceGenerators.Choices.Generated.Tests.Result{TOk, TErr}"/> record struct with the variant <see cref="Ok"/> of type <typeparamref name="TOk"/>.
     /// </summary>
     /// <param name="ok">The value to pass into the type.</param>
     /// <returns>The union containing the parameter <paramref name="ok"/>.</returns>